 No-support shoes are flexible because there isn’t any supportive material to bulk up the shoe.
 High support shoes are extremely stiff.
 If you want to know if your shoe is flexible, press down on the toe and see where your shoe bends.

 Often, running shoes will bend and flex at the midfoot.
 But depending on the needs of a runner, they may also flex at the forefoot.
 You do want to make sure that your walking shoe flexes some, typically at the forefoot since walkers push off their toes.

 Walking shoes tend to be very moderate in terms of color and design.
 They tend to be neutral colors.
 All-black or all-white shoes are common.
 If a brand is feeling particularly edgy, there might be a different accent color like red or blue.

 Running shoes are often completely different.
 While it is possible to get gray, black, or white running shoes, it’s much less common.
 Typically, running shoes come in flashy colors and stand-out designs.
-Hoka One One has some of the brightest and boldest running shoes!
+Hoka has some of the brightest and boldest running shoes!

 Now that you understand the basic differences between running shoes and walking shoes, you might be wondering if they really matter all that much.
 We’ll answer those questions here.

 Why Are Walking Shoes Designed Differently Than Running Shoes?